William Ferdinand Alphonse Turgeon: Early life

 Turgeon was born in Petit-Rocher, New Brunswick, the son of prominent Canadian politician Onésiphore Turgeon.
 His brother, James Gray Turgeon, was also a politician in Alberta.
 The three family members held public office concurrently between the years 1911 and 1921.

 Turgeon received his early education in New York, and was awarded a Bachelor of Arts degree from Université Laval in 1900.
 He was called to the New Brunswick Bar in 1902.
 He moved to Prince Albert, Saskatchewan, the judicial centre for the North-West Territories, where he started a law practice and became a Crown prosecutor.

 Politician

 He was a member of the Legislative Assembly of Saskatchewan for the ridings of Prince Albert City (1907–1908), Duck Lake (1908–1912), and Humboldt (1912–1921).
 From 1912 to 1918, he was the Provincial Secretary.
 From 1907 to 1921, he was the Attorney General.
 He is credited with having created the foundations of administrative and municipal legislation in the province.

 Justice of the Court of Appeal

 From 1921 to 1938, he was a Justice of the Saskatchewan Court of Appeal and from 1938 to 1941 he was the Chief Justice of Saskatchewan.
-In 1941, he was sworn into the Queen's Privy Council for Canada.
+In 1941, he was sworn into the King's Privy Council for Canada.